The Great Resignation is spurring the young and talented to climate careers

 The good news is that the private sector is bringing together an unprecedented level of capital investment and human talent at precisely the right time to drive the innovation we need.
 We are poised to scale vital and urgent climate solutions, but we must move quickly and we must move together.

-Tom Steyer is an American businessman, hedge fund manager and climate activist who ran for president in 2020
+Tom Steyer is an American businessman, hedge fund manager and climate activist who ran for president in 2020.
+He is also co-chair of the mission-driven investment platform Galvanize Climate Solutions

 Register for free to continue reading